Zayyad1453/WeatherApp/README.md

 - View weather conditions of other locations - using the search bar at the top

-- View hourly breakdown by tapping on the card of the current day in view
+- View hourly breakdown by tapping on the card of the current day

 - If you have any confusion, just give it a tap ... or drop me a message